 Mr Thian Chew

 Mr Chew holds an MBA from the Wharton School (Palmer Scholar); an MA from the Lauder Institute, University of Pennsylvania; and a Bachelor of Information Systems from Monash University.
-Mr Chew is an Adjunct Professor at HKUST’s MBA program and previously qualified as a chartered accountant.
+Mr Chew is an Adjunct Professor at Hong Kong University of Science & Technology, Schools of Business and Life Sciences and previously qualified as a chartered accountant.

 Mr Yamashita is a highly experienced corporate consultant and investment professional, with over 40 years’ experience in investment management, investment banking and alternative investment throughout the APAC region.

 From 1999 to 2005, Mr Yamashita was President and CEO of Search Investment Group and founding CEO and CIO of Search Alternative Investment Ltd (SAIL), a major private global hedge fund and private equity investment practice headquartered in Asia.

 Prior to Search Investments Group, Mr Yamashita was Managing Director and Head of Asia Capital Markets for Merrill Lynch from 1996 to 1998.

 Mr Yamashita is currently Managing Partner at Polar Ventures and has held numerous positions as a 16-year veteran of Goldman Sachs and an advisor to various companies, including Plantation Timber Partners, Wuhan; Duty Free Shoppers, Asia; TVSN, Shanghai; and Mizuho Alternative Investments LLC.

 Mr Bennallack has over 30 years’ experience in business management and finance, strategic development, risk and compliance, international business, leadership and relationship management.